38 interesting gamification examples to unlock user engagement & loyalty

 The app has over 10 different levels for superusers.
 From level one to three you can edit venue information.
 The higher the level, the more things you’ll be able to do in the app.
 It’s the relatedness and competition that helped Foursquare get 55 million monthly active users with up to 9 million daily check-ins and 3 billion global visits every month!

-SOUNDS Gamification example: help users unlock more value
+SOUNDS Gamification Example: help users unlock more value

 SOUNDS is a music-sharing app with over 8 million users worldwide.
 If you want to share music, you will have the SOUNDS watermark on every post.
 You can remove the watermark by inviting more friends to join the app.
 SOUNDS also employs exclusivity in its features.
 For instance, you can’t see your own profile views unless you upgrade to the VIP version.